St. Louis Catholic Church Cemetery

 A Catholic cemetery extends the ministry of the Church through reverent burial and compassionate support for the grieving.
 We also believe that a Catholic cemetery manifests the Communion of Saints, as professed in our creed.
 A burial in a Catholic cemetery is an act of faith and witness to the Resurrection of the Lord.

 Saint Louis is dedicated to assisting you choose your final resting place in a compassionate and spiritual way that will make your choice most comfortable.
-Our Cemetery Manager will assist you with selecting the appropriate burial space in the cemetery and completing the paperwork that will finalize the purchase of your burial site.

 If you choose cremation, you have the option of choosing a place in the cemetery’s columbarium.
 The Catholic Church believes that cremated remains should be placed in a manner that is: